RoleOperations

 • Process on autopilot

-Wires up the request, the approval, the handoff — one chat replaces the four-tab Notion runbook nobody updates.
+The request, the approval, the handoff — one chat replaces the four-tab runbook nobody updates.

 • Single source of truth

-Reconciles your sheets, your CRM, and your billing system every night, then reports the numbers everyone agrees on.
+Sheets, CRM, and billing reconciled every night — the numbers everyone finally agrees on.

 • Anomaly alerts